 A Bit About Me

 I am an Associate Professor in the English Department of Howard University.
-I am also a faculty member within the newly launched LGBTQ+ Black Studies program currently housed in Interdisciplinary Studies.
+I also teach the Introduction to LGBTQ+ Black Studies and the Cornerstone: African/African Diaspora from Antiquity to the present day, both housed in Interdisciplinary Studies.

-My research focuses on histories of enslavement, empire, literary/print networks, digital humanities, and gender studies.
+My research focuses on histories of enslavement, empire, literary/print networks, digital humanities, games studies, and queer/gender studies.
 This allows me to publish and speak on a range of subjects: from representations of the Sultana Roxelana/Hürrem Sultan to the autobiography of Olaudah Equiano to indie game adaptations of Jane Austen.

 Originally from Clovis, California, I hold doctorate and masters degrees from the University of California, San Diego, and a bachelors from Scripps College: The Women's College (The Claremont Colleges).
 My more recent training continues to draw on multiple fields, such as Digital Humanities workshops, courses at Rare Book School, and the Inter-University Consortium for Political and Social Research